i Employment law framework

 Even though notifying a works council or trade union is not a requirement for the validity and fairness of the dismissal, its non-fulfilment will be considered as an administrative infraction to be punishable accordingly.
 Further, collective bargaining agreements could state specific requirements for it.

-- a workers during a period of work contract suspension owing to maternity, risk derived from pregnancy, problems derived from natural breastfeeding, illnesses caused by pregnancy, childbirth or natural breastfeeding, adoption or fostering or paternity, or of workers notified on such a date that the timeline for prior notice ends within that period;
+- workers during a period of work contract suspension owing to maternity, risk derived from pregnancy, problems derived from natural breastfeeding, illnesses caused by pregnancy, childbirth or natural breastfeeding, adoption or fostering or paternity, or of workers notified on such a date that the timeline for prior notice ends within that period;

-- b pregnant workers, starting from the date of the start of the pregnancy up to the beginning of the period of suspension mentioned before;
+- pregnant workers, starting from the date of the start of the pregnancy up to the beginning of the period of suspension mentioned before;

-- c workers who have requested leave to breastfeed children, leave to take care of children who have to remain hospitalised after childbirth or leave to take care of a child less than 12 years of age or a person with a physical, mental or sensory disability who does not perform any paid activity; or are currently on any of the above kinds of leave, or have requested or are currently using the leave for childcare;
+- workers who have requested leave to breastfeed children, leave to take care of children who have to remain hospitalised after childbirth or leave to take care of a child less than 12 years of age or a person with a physical, mental or sensory disability who does not perform any paid activity; or are currently on any of the above kinds of leave, or have requested or are currently using the leave for childcare;

-- d workers who are victims of domestic violence exercising the rights to reduction or reorganisation of their working time, geographical mobility, or change of work centre or suspension of labour relations, in the terms and conditions acknowledged by law;
+- workers who are victims of domestic violence exercising the rights to reduction or reorganisation of their working time, geographical mobility, or change of work centre or suspension of labour relations, in the terms and conditions acknowledged by law;

-- e workers after reinstatement at work at the end of the period of contract suspension for maternity, adoption, fostering or paternity, provided that not more than nine months have elapsed from the date of birth, adoption or fostering of the child;
+- workers after reinstatement at work at the end of the period of contract suspension for maternity, adoption, fostering or paternity, provided that not more than nine months have elapsed from the date of birth, adoption or fostering of the child;

-- g workers who have already initiated proceedings against the company, protected by the ‘indemnity guarantee’.
+- workers who have already initiated proceedings against the company, protected by the ‘indemnity guarantee’.
 This guarantees that the exercise of an action at law, or of preparatory acts prior to such an action, does not carry damaging consequences for the claimant in his or her public or private relations.
 In the field of labour relations, the indemnity guarantee protects employees from reprisals relating in any way to the exercise of their legal rights.

 What is set forth above shall be applicable unless the dismissal is declared fair in such cases for reasons not related to the pregnancy or the exercise of the right to the leave and permissions outlined or grounds mentioned above.

 Severance and other dismissal indemnities are not required.
 However, if the dismissal is declared unfair, the employer must choose between the employee’s reinstatement, with the right to procedural salary, or the payment of an indemnity equivalent to 33 days’ salary per year worked and a maximum of 24 monthly payments.
-This compensation will affect all new indefinite employment contracts signed since 12 February 2012.
+This compensation affects all new indefinite employment contracts signed since 12 February 2012.

 However, unfair dismissal indemnity corresponding to contracts signed prior to 12 February 2012 will be calculated based on 45 days’ salary per year worked for the time of services rendered afterwards.
 The amount of indemnity will not be more than 720 days’ salary unless the calculation for the period worked before 12 February 2012 resulted in a larger amount, in which case that amount will be used as the upper limit, and the amount will not be higher than 42 months’ salary in any case.